 Between all the contributors of this blog, we’ve notched up considerably more than just a few kilometres covered exploring all which this beautiful world of ours has to offer.
 Granted, it is a bit of a subjective discussion on the back of aggregating 10 of the best views in the world, but then we can only list a top 10 according to all those we’ve collectively seen, so this list may very well change in future and become a victim of time.
+There are so many beautiful places that are equally as amazing to look at, such as a number of whistler lookout points, the views in Paris and even just great spots of the countryside.
 For now though, here are the 10 best views in the world we’ve had the pleasure of witnessing (no particular order):

 Whitehaven Beach, Australia